trustgraph-ai/workbench-ui/docs/tech-specs/ontology.md

-# SKOS Taxonomy Management UI Technical Specification
+# OWL Ontology Management UI Technical Specification

 ## Overview

-This specification describes a user interface component for managing SKOS taxonomies within the existing TrustGraph system.
-The UI enables data architects to create, edit, and maintain hierarchical taxonomies with rich metadata, supporting multiple concurrent taxonomies stored as configuration items in the backend.
+This specification describes a user interface component for managing OWL ontologies within the existing TrustGraph system.
+The UI enables data architects to create, edit, and maintain formal ontologies with classes, properties, and complex relationships, supporting multiple concurrent ontologies stored as configuration items in the backend.

 **Naming Convention**: This project uses kebab-case for all identifiers (configuration keys, API endpoints, module names, etc.) rather than snake_case.

 The system supports four primary use cases:

-1. **Taxonomy Creation and Management**: Create new taxonomies and manage existing ones through a structured interface
+1. **Ontology Creation and Management**: Create new ontologies and manage existing ones through a structured interface
-2. **Concept Hierarchy Management**: Build and modify parent-child relationships between taxonomy concepts
+2. **Class and Property Definition**: Define OWL classes, object properties, and datatype properties with domains and ranges
-3. **Rich Metadata Editing**: Add labels, definitions, examples, and detailed descriptions to concepts
+3. **Rich Metadata and Constraints**: Add labels, descriptions, cardinality constraints, and type specifications
-4. **AI-Assisted Content Generation**: Optional wizard/getting started flow using LLM helpers to generate or enhance taxonomy content
+4. **AI-Assisted Content Generation**: Optional wizard/getting started flow using LLM helpers to generate or enhance ontology content

 ## Goals

-- **Intuitive Hierarchy Management**: Provide clear visual representation and manipulation of concept hierarchies
+- **Class and Property Management**: Define and manage OWL classes with properties, domains, ranges, and type constraints
-- **Rich Metadata Support**: Enable comprehensive editing of all SKOS properties including labels, definitions, examples, and notes
+- **Rich Semantic Support**: Enable comprehensive editing of RDFS/OWL properties including labels, multi-language support, and formal constraints
-- **Multi-Taxonomy Support**: Allow data architects to work with multiple taxonomies simultaneously
+- **Multi-Ontology Support**: Allow data architects to work with multiple ontologies simultaneously
-- **AI-Enhanced Productivity**: Provide optional LLM assistance for content generation and taxonomy enhancement
+- **AI-Enhanced Productivity**: Provide optional LLM assistance for content generation and ontology enhancement
-- **Configuration Integration**: Seamlessly store and retrieve taxonomies from the existing configuration backend
+- **Configuration Integration**: Seamlessly store and retrieve ontologies from the existing configuration backend
-- **Data Architect Focus**: Design interfaces that expose technical details and provide precise control over taxonomy structure
+- **Data Architect Focus**: Design interfaces that expose technical details and provide precise control over ontology structure
-- **Validation and Consistency**: Ensure taxonomies conform to SKOS standards and maintain internal consistency
+- **Validation and Reasoning**: Ensure ontologies conform to OWL standards with consistency checking and inference support
-- **Import/Export Capabilities**: Support standard formats (Turtle, JSON-LD) for taxonomy interchange
+- **Import/Export Capabilities**: Support standard formats (Turtle, RDF/XML, OWL/XML) for ontology interchange

 ## Background

 TrustGraph currently stores configuration data in a flexible key-value system that can accommodate various data types.
-SKOS taxonomies represent a structured knowledge organization system that needs to be managed through dedicated tooling rather than raw configuration editing.
+OWL ontologies represent formal knowledge models that need to be managed through dedicated tooling rather than raw configuration editing.

-Data architects working with knowledge graphs need taxonomies to:
+Data architects working with knowledge graphs need ontologies to:
-- Standardize terminology across data sources
-- Provide controlled vocabularies for content classification
+- Define formal object types and their properties
+- Specify property domains, ranges, and type constraints
-- Enable semantic relationships between concepts
+- Enable logical reasoning and inference
-- Support knowledge extraction and entity recognition workflows
+- Support complex relationships and cardinality constraints
+- Provide unique identifiers and external reference capabilities

 Current limitations include:
-- No dedicated UI for taxonomy management
+- No dedicated UI for ontology management
-- Manual editing of complex hierarchical structures
+- Manual editing of complex class and property definitions
-- Difficulty maintaining SKOS compliance
+- Difficulty maintaining OWL consistency
 - No automated assistance for content generation
-- Limited validation of taxonomy consistency
+- Limited validation and reasoning capabilities

-This specification addresses these gaps by providing a specialized interface that understands SKOS semantics while integrating with the existing configuration infrastructure.
+This specification addresses these gaps by providing a specialized interface that understands OWL/RDFS semantics while integrating with the existing configuration infrastructure.

 ## Technical Design